Jwhiles/johncom/pages/_posts/reading-april-2021.md

 ---
-title: What is Hamlet about, little else
+title: What I'm reading - March 2021 (Hamlet edition)
 date: 2021-05-1
 draft: true
 tags:
   - reading
 ---

+# What I'm reading - March 2021

 I've not read much this month.
 After reading my notes on the past few books I was feeling that I'd not taken enough time over them,